rodrigoelp/little-stories/Unlikely adventures/18-Chapter-18.md

 Hannah followed the echoes of Sam's voice, another turn right and she saw them.
 Amir sat on the floor, staring at the gate.
 Sam waved his hands in the air.

-*"How did you two got here so quickly?"* - asked Hannah but followed her question with a statement, effectively leaving Sam with the answer in his mouth - *"Is that the gate?
+*"How did you two got here so quickly?"* - asked Hannah.
+The corner of her eye caught the mind-absently Amir which caused her guilt to rush through.
+She tried to shake it off by following her question with an statement before Sam had a chance to answer - *"Is that the gate?
 It looks gorgeous!"*

-Hannah got her eyes fixed on the gate; she felt suddenly ashamed of herself when her eyes and Amir's met briefly.
+Hannah got her eyes fixed on the gate; she felt ashamed of herself, she felt much worse when her eyes and Amir's met briefly.

+She turned to face the gate.

 The corridor framed the gate perfectly.
 The squared gate would have been missed if it wasn't adorned with eight quartz crystals connected with crystalline lines, there was no relieve or carving done to this door.